This new Peacock show deals in an intriguing setup and fine performances, but it comes with a flush of problems. And

 We see Rebecca and Jack in the past, when their kids were still young and they were still struggling to make it.
 We also see them years later, when the kids are teenagers and Jack and Rebecca pursue their own, sometimes conflicting dreams.
 They love their children.
 But no relationship sails through life without hitting a storm or two.
 And time and the stresses of family life have taken a toll on them both.
 The final fate of the couple is doled out an episode at a time.

 But the lion’s share of the show concentrates on the present day and the now-adult triplets.

 While Kate and Kevin are Jack and Rebecca’s biological kids, Randall’s own heritage is much different.
-His birth mother supposedly died when Randall was young (although he finds this isn’t true), and his drug-addled father abandoned him at a fire station out of desperation.
+His birth mother supposedly died when Randall was young (although he finds out this isn’t true), and his drug-addled father abandoned him at a fire station out of desperation.
 When Rebecca and Jack’s third biological triplet died at birth, the couple decided to adopt Randall on the spot.
 But though they loved Randall dearly, being a Black child in a white family wasn’t all that easy—and big brother Kevin didn’t always smooth the way.

-Now Randall is arguably the most successful of them all: a loving husband, a dedicated father, an accomplished businessman and, now, Philadelphia’s newest councilman.
-He and wife, Beth, are raising their three daughters, one of whom is adopted and another who is questioning her sexuality.
+Now Randall is arguably the most successful of them all: a loving husband; a dedicated father; an accomplished businessman; and a rising politician with a wife, Beth, and three daughters (one of whom questions her sexuality).

 “This Is Us … methodically weaves four seemingly disparate stories into a believable and emotional whole through tiny telling details, relatable moments, and conversations and confrontations that are funny, tender or painful, or all three at once,” wrote Vicki Hyman for New Jersey’s The Star-Ledger.